HEALTH AND SAFETY

 All GVI Field Staff Are Emergency First Response (EFR) Certified

 Each and every one of our in-country field staff is EFR certified.
 Many are also certified EFR instructors.
 A fully stocked EFR medical kit is available on each base.
 It is checked and restocked after any incident or every three months.
-An assigned driver, who is licensed, familiar with the area, and a GVI staff member, is also available 24/7 to provide a lift to a medical facility if needed.
+An assigned driver, who is licensed, and familiar with the area is also available 24/7 to provide a lift to a medical facility if needed.
 Regular vehicle checks also ensure that transport to a medical facility will not be hindered by mechanical issues.

 All GVI Field Staff Have Undergone Off-site Safety Training